SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/02-Spring-Data-Repositories.md

 It aims to significantly reduce the amount of boilerplate code required to implement data access layers.

-One of the main benefits of repositories is their capability of generating JPQL queries automatically.
+One of the main benefits of repositories is their capability of generating queries automatically.

 Every repository extends the **Repository** interface.